WINTHROP UNIVERSITY BOARD OF TRUSTEES

 • Support for refreshed, market-appropriate promotion by way of updated websites, new avenues of advertising, and review of current messaging.

-• Support of all components (personnel, facilities, and programing) needed to grow the student population to an additional 1,000 in the next four years comprised of traditional, post-traditional, international, online, and graduate students while minimizing tuition increases.
+• Support of all components (personnel, facilities, and programming) needed to grow the student population to an additional 1,000 in the next four years comprised of traditional, post-traditional, international, online, and graduate students while minimizing tuition increases.

 • Support for expanded philanthropic support from all facets of the campus community to result in an increase in need-based financial aid and other forms of student and faculty/staff professional development.